vocdoni/docs/docs/architecture/components/process.md

 }
 ```

-### Vote Package

-The Vote Package contains the actual payload that will be processed when the scrutiny takes places.
+The `nullifier` to identify the vote in the blockchain will be returned by the service handling the request.
+Usually the `nullifier` will be `processId_pubKeyAddr`.

 #### Snark Vote